 Please ensure that you follow the Government COVID-19 guidance.

 Fireworks and bonfire evenings provide great entertainment as long as everyone follows the right safety procedures and remembers that fireworks can be dangerous if misused.

 The safest way to enjoy these seasonal activities is to attend a professionally organised event and we encourage you to do so rather than set off fireworks yourself.

 If you are having your own celebration use common sense and follow some simple safety tips to help you and your loved ones avoid injuries or damage to your property.

 - Plan your firework display to make it safe and enjoyable.
 See information below for further details

 - Respect your neighbours – don't let off fireworks late at night and let them know you will be having a display.
 They may need to keep pets or livestock indoors

-- Only buy fireworks marked with the British Standard Kitemark BS7114, purchase them from reputable suppliers
+- Only buy fireworks with a CE mark, and ensure you purchase them from a reputable supplier.

 - Don't drink alcohol if you're setting off fireworks

 - Keep fireworks in a closed metal box and always follow the instructions carefully when using them